Riya-Singh-cell/safenest-website/README.md

-# SafeNest – Discreet Domestic Safety Assistant 🌸
+# 🌸 SafeNest – Discreet Domestic Safety Assistant

+🚧 **Work in Progress**
+This project is currently under active development.
+Some features are still being improved and optimized.

+---

+## 🚀 Project Overview

 SafeNest is a **women safety web application** designed to provide discreet emergency assistance for individuals facing unsafe or abusive environments at home.